Golden Hall (arena): Other uses

 On election night Golden Hall serves as election headquarters, dubbed Election Central.
 One unique San Diego tradition was the gathering of news media and candidates at Golden Hall.
 This dated back to 1978, when the San Diego County Registrar of Voters would print vote updates to hand to journalists and members of the public at the convention center.
 Most election night parties are within walking distance and television stations broadcast live coverage from the center.
 Due to the COVID-19 pandemic and restrictions on gathering, the last use as Election Central was the 2020 California primary election, and the county stated it would not return in 2022 due to the increase in mail-in ballots which lessen the finality of election night results, and information availability on the county's web site.

-The upper floor of Golden Hall was used for temporary homeless housing in May 2019.
+The upper floor of Golden Hall was used for temporary homeless housing beginning in May 2019.
 During the COVID-19 pandemic, the entire hall was converted into a homeless shelter.
 It currently provides over one-third of San Diego's available temporary shelter beds, with over 500 residents.
 In March 2023, the city announced that Golden Hall would be closed, as the structure was never intended for long term habitation.
 No date was scheduled, as replacement housing needed to be arranged.
+The facility was closed for housing purposes in 2024.

+In January 2026, the city of San Diego and the San Diego Community College District were in talks about the purchase of Golden Hall by the community college district for repurposing the facility and its land parcel.